Green River (Duwamish River tributary): Green River Killer

 The Green River is infamous as the location where the first victims of serial killer Gary Ridgway were found in the early 1980s.
-Most of these victims were prostitutes that worked an active "stroll" along Pacific Highway South.
+Most of these victims were sex workers that worked an active "stroll" along Pacific Highway South.
 Although only a few bodies were found in the river, the unidentified killer was known as the "Green River Killer".
 These murders went unsolved for over 20 years.
 For many years, Dave Reichert led the investigation as a detective of the King County Sheriff's Office.
 Ridgway made a plea agreement with King County Prosecuting Attorney Norm Maleng to cooperate with police in order to escape execution.
 In November 2003, Gary Ridgway pleaded guilty to 48 counts of Aggravated First Degree Murder.
 King County Superior Court Judge Richard A. Jones sentenced Ridgway to 48 consecutive life sentences.
 Ridgway will never be eligible for parole.